 Gregory Colling, AIA

-Greg Colling, founding partner of Merrimack Design Architects, LLC, received his Masters of Architecture from the University of Pennsylvania and Bachelors of Architecture from the Boston Architectural College.
+Greg Colling, founding partner of Merrimack Design Architects, PLLC received his Masters of Architecture from the University of Pennsylvania and Bachelors of Architecture from the Boston Architectural College.

-In addition to managing a successful architecture practice, Greg has lectured on period styles of architecture, church and meeting house architecture in Salisbury and Amesbury, Massachusetts and led walking tours, of Newburyport, Massachusetts.
-He organized a symposium on the New England Custom Houses of architect Robert Mills, which led to Merrimack Design providing preservation services for the restoration of Mills’ 1835 Custom House in Newburyport.
+In addition to operating a successful architecture practice since 2007, Greg has lectured on building history, period styles of architecture, church and meeting house architecture in Salisbury and Amesbury, Massachusetts and led architectural walking tours of Newburyport, Massachusetts.
+He organized a symposium on the New England Custom Houses of architect Robert Mills in 2009, and continues to provide preservation services for the restoration of Mills’ 1835 Custom House in Newburyport.

-Colling is a member of the Historic New England Council and Preservation Committee and the Boston Society of Architects Historic Resources Committee, the Association for Preservation Technology, and Vernacular Architecture Forum.
+Colling is a member of the Historic New England Council and Preservation Committee, and a member of the Boston Society of Architects Historic Resources Committee, the Association for Preservation Technology, and Vernacular Architecture Forum.
 He has taught design at the Boston Architectural College and Wentworth Institute of Technology.
-Greg currently serves on the Strafford Planning Commission.

 Greg recently relocated to Strafford, Vermont and serves on the Strafford Planning Commission, the Townhouse Advisory Group, and is assisting the Strafford Historical Society with the adaptive reuse of a historic Masonic Hall for their new home.
 Merrimack Design Architects is located in the Tip Top Media Arts Building, a historic former industrial bakery facility in White River Junction Vermont.
 Greg loves working on restoring his circa 1800 farmhouse, gardening, cooking, lap swimming, and hiking with his wife and dog.